-Begin your visit of White Sands National Monument in the historic visitor center.
+Begin your visit of White Sands National Park in the historic visitor center.
 The visitor center is an excellent example of Spanish pueblo-adobe ("Pueblo-Revival") architecture constructed on site from 1936 to 1938 using readily available local materials.
-The visitor center is where you can obtain information on our daily programs;browse the bookstore and gift shop;wander through the native plant garden;explore the interactive museum;and be mesmerized by the sites in our award winning, orientation film A Land in Motion.
+The visitor center is where you can obtain information on our daily programs;browse the bookstore and gift shop;wander through the native plant garden;explore the interactive museum;and be mesmerized by the sites in our award winning, orientation film: A Land in Motion.

 White Sands Trading Company gift shop offers a wide variety of snacks, sandwiches, and drinks, as well as an array of souvenirs.
 The park store managed by Western National Parks Association also offers a wide selection of educational souvenirs, including puppets, DVDs, and books.

 The nearest restaurants and gas stations to the monument are located in the town of Alamogordo, 13 miles northeast of the monument on Highway 70.